The Bankrate promise

 - Since your loan term is shorter, your monthly car payment will be higher.
 Ensure that you can afford the monthly payment.

 - Rebates or bonus cash may not be available.
 While you won’t pay anything in interest, you’ll likely be missing out on a new car rebate or bonus cash.
 If total interest is less than the rebate or bonus cash, a no-interest loan won’t save money.

 - Most no-interest financing is only for new cars beyond the basic model.
-Some manufacturers may also offer it on certified pre-owned vehicles, but it varies widely.
+Some manufacturers may also offer it on certified pre-owned vehicles.

 The bottom line

 No-interest financing can be a solid way to save on a new car.
 If you already have plans to get a pricier model, you can avoid paying a few thousand in interest.
 And if you don’t mind a higher monthly payment on a shorter loan term, you should be safe from paying more for your car than it is worth.